-"You shall eat [your portions of the sacrifices]... for so have I been commanded [by G-d]."
+"You shall eat it in a holy place, for it is your portion and the portion of your sons from the fire-offerings of Hashem, for so have I been commanded."
 (10:13)

 The normal rules governing the behavior of the priests were suspended on the eighth day of the installation rites because the day's essential message was that G-d can override His own rules.
 Whereas the number seven signifies the natural order, the number eight signifies the miraculous transcendence of natural order.